kelvin84hk/DRLND_P2_Continuous_Control/Report.md

 ## Hyperparamters

-After exploring several combinations, values below for hyperparameters allows the agent to solve the problem in stable manner.
+After exploring several combinations, values below for hyperparameters allow the agent to solve the problem in stable manner.

 Hyperparameter | Value
 --- | ---